wailinkyaww/research-assistant/README.md

 ----

-#### Initial Architecture
+#### White Board Architecture

 Here is the diagram of the architecture that I initially thought of:
 ![Architecture Diagram](./assets/whiteboard-architecture.png)

-#### Final Architecture
+#### Consolidated Architecture

-The actual implementation differs from the initial design:
+The actual implementation simplifies services from the initial design.

-**Simplified Services:**
+**Next.js Edge Runtime**

-- **Next.js Edge Runtime**: Hosts both the AI agent and backend API.
-Handles web search directly using Google Custom Search API, eliminating the need for a separate Data Collector service for search operations.
+Hosts both the AI agent and backend API.
+Handles web search directly using Google Custom Search API.
+This eliminates the need for a separate Data Collector service for search operations.

+**Next.js Frontend**

-- **Next.js Frontend**: Web interface for user interactions (unchanged from initial design).
+Simple for user interactions (unchanged from initial design).

-- **Web Scraper Service**: A standalone TypeScript/Node.js service that combines the functionality of the original Data Analyzer and Data Collector.
+**Web Scraping Service**

+As Data Collector now only have the job to scrape the web pages, this is merged to data analyzer.
+And we named it web scraping service.
 It handles:
 - Web scraping (fetching HTML from URLs)
 - Content cleaning and pre-processing
 - HTML-to-Markdown conversion for LLM consumption

-**Technology Stack:**
-- **LLM**: OpenAI GPT-4o for natural language understanding and response generation
-- **Search**: Google Custom Search API integrated directly into the Edge Runtime
+**Open AI API**

+OpenAI GPT-4o for large language model.
+Due to time constraint, I didn't apply the use of visual language model.
+If we ever gets a chance, this will greatly improve while analyzing the web pages for LLM.

+**Message Queue**

-- **Message Queue**: RabbitMQ (via CloudAMQP free cloud instance) for asynchronous communication between the Edge Runtime and Web Scraper service
+RabbitMQ for `async` communication between the Edge Runtime and Web Scraper service.

-**Key Architectural Decisions:**
-1. Web search was moved to Edge Runtime because Google Custom Search API is lightweight and doesn't require heavy processing infrastructure
-2. Data Analyzer and Data Collector were merged into a single Web Scraper service, as both deal with web content processing
-3. RabbitMQ provides reliable async communication, allowing the web scraper to handle time-intensive operations without blocking the main API
+I didn't setup with docker or docker-compose as it doesn't add much value.
+Instead, I use a free cloud instance offered by https://cloudamqp.com